 On day six we have breakfast and head to Axum airport for our flight to Lalibela, hosting Ethiopia's most famous historical sites.
 Home to historically significant rock-hewn churches and relics, Lalibela is referred to as the "New Jerusalem" by some.

 This afternoon we begin exploring the famous stone churches of Lalibela.
-Each of the 11 rock-hewn churches of King Lalibela are carved from a single block of granite - an amazing feat of strength, vision and skill.
+Each of the 11 rock-hewn churches of King Lalibela is carved from a single block of granite - an amazing feat of strength, vision and skill.

-First we visit the northern group of churches, including Bet Medhane Alem, arguably the biggest monolithic church in the world.
+First, we visit the northern group of churches, including Bet Medhane Alem, arguably the biggest monolithic church in the world.
 Bet Golgotha which houses the tomb of King Lalibela and impressive artworks is also found here (women are not permitted to enter).
 Other churches we see in the northern cluster include Bet Maryam, Bet Meskel, Bet Danaghel and Bet Mikael.

 After breakfast, we visit the smaller southeastern group of churches, amongst them Bet Gabriel-Rufael, Bet Merkorios, Bet Amanual, and Bet Abba Libanos.
 Our tour ends with the most famous church, Bet Giyorgis - a massive monolith dug into the earth in the shape of a Greek cross.